Q. What's new at King's College?

 Q. Will a student be at a disadvantage for admission if he or she does not submit standardized tests?

 A. No. Each application is reviewed individually with all of the components taken into consideration.
-The graded paper replaces the SAT/ACT requirement and holds just as much weight in the admission decision.
+The test optional replaces the SAT/ACT requirement and holds just as much weight in the admission decision.

 Q. Does the SAT optional program mean that King's College will be lowering its academic standards?